canonical/brand-store-documentation/docs/tutorial/create-ubuntu-core-image.rst

 ------------------

 These are example instructions specific to your particular Dedicated Snap Store.
-To see more general instructions, please refer to the `Build your first image <https://documentation.ubuntu.com/core/tutorials/build-your-first-image>`_ and `Image creation <https://documentation.ubuntu.com/core/how-to-guides/image-creation>`_ public documentation.
+To see more general instructions, refer to the `Build your first image <https://documentation.ubuntu.com/core/tutorials/build-your-first-image>`_ and `Image creation <https://documentation.ubuntu.com/core/how-to-guides/image-creation>`_ public documentation.